vchen007/vchen007.github.io/_posts/2019-12-10-Predicting-Loan-Repayment.md

 ## Conclusion

-After seeing the feature importance based off of the column coefficients, the most important questions to ask future loan applicants are:
+After looking at the chart above which feature importance that is based off of the column coefficients, the most important questions to ask future loan applicants are:
 1. How much is their monthly debt?
 2. What is their credit score?
 3. How much is their current loan amount?